jeremysuh/3D-Satellite-Tracker/README.md

 # 3D Satellite Tracker

 Visualizes the estimated positions of active satellites.
-Built using [React](https://reactjs.org/), [Express](https://expressjs.com/), and [PostgreSQL](https://www.postgresql.org/).
+Built using [React](https://reactjs.org/), [Express](https://expressjs.com/), [Three.JS](https://threejs.org/) and [PostgreSQL](https://www.postgresql.org/).
 Data obtained from [Celestrak](http://www.celestrak.com/NORAD/elements), which updates satellite positional information daily.

-Users can explore the 3D earth and observe the satellites movement in real time.
+Users can explore the 3D earth and observe the satellites' movements in real time.
 Filters such as coordinates, height, and satellite type can be applied

 Live Demo URL: 3d-satellite-tracker.netlify.app/